jonwang22/microblog_EC2_deployment/README.md

 FLASK_APP=microblog.py
 ```
 Question: What is this command doing?
+This command is setting the FLASK_APP environmental variable to microblog.py.
+FLASK_APP will be necessary for running flask commands in the next step.

 7. Run the following commands:
+>   A general utility script for Flask applications.
+    An application to load must be given with the '--app' option, 'FLASK_APP'
+    environment variable, or with a 'wsgi.py' or 'app.py' file in the current
+    directory.
 ```
 $flask translate compile
 $flask db upgrade
 ```
+The flask commands here will look for the application to load, since we assigned FLASK_APP to be "microblog.py" then flask perform the actions using "microblog.py".

 8. Edit the NginX configuration file at "/etc/nginx/sites-enabled/default" so that "location" reads as below.